cosmos/cosmos-brand-guide/readme.md

 | ![](https://placehold.co/15x15/FFFFFF/FFFFFF.png) | **White**             | `0, 0, 100 `    | `255, 255, 255` | `#FFFFFF` |

 #### Gradient
-When appropriate, the primary colors can be rendered as gradients.
+When appropriate, the black & white can be rendered as a gradient.
 The gradient can be of the full spectrum – from brightness `0` to `100` – or partial.
-Be always mindful with the use of gradients.
-Overuse may lead to an overly superficial look that is against the brand’s intended tone of communication.
+However, be always mindful with the use of gradients.
+Misuse may lead to an overly superficial look that is against the brand’s intended tone of communication.

 ![Color system](assets/colors-overview.svg)

 ### 3.2.
 Secondary colors
-The secondary color spectrum is meant to complement the dominant black & white of the primary colors.
-Used as accents in designs, these secondary colors can provide further specificity and recognizability to the brand but the usage is not mandatory.
-The Cosmos logos can be rendered using these colors when appropriate.
+The secondary colors are meant to complement the dominant black & white of the primary colors.
+Used optionally as accents in designs, these secondary colors can provide further specificity and recognizability to the brand.
+[The Cosmos logos](#2-logos) can be rendered using these colors when appropriate.
 The secondary colors should only be used as flat colors and not gradients.

 #### Cosmos Violet
-The secondary color spectrum stems from violet, representing the most vibrant wavelength in the visual color spectrum.
+The secondary colors stem from violet, representing the most vibrant wavelength in the visual color spectrum.
 The Cosmos Violet is specifically defined as 23.4° (the Earth’s axial tilt) shift in hue from pure blue, in HSB color space.

 #### Cosmos Violet family
-The full family of colors is defined as the full spectrum of saturation (S in HSB, 0 to 100) in one way and brightness (B in HSB, 0 to 100) in the other way, of the Cosmos Violet.
+The full family of colors is defined as the full spectrum of saturation (`S` in HSB, `0` to `100`) in one way and brightness (`B` in HSB, `0` to `100`) in the other way, of the Cosmos Violet.

-Even though the below example only shows the spectrum in intervals of 20, any color inside the spectrum can be used to meet the needs of applications.
+Even though the below example only shows the spectrum in intervals of `10`, any color in between can be used to meet the needs of applications.
 However, it is best practice to default to pure Cosmos Violet whenever possible.

 |                                              | Name              | HSB           | RGB           | Hex     |
 | -------------------------------------------- | ----------------- | ------------- | ------------- | ------- |